BitMind-AI/bitmind-subnet/docs/Incentive.md

 ## Overview

+Miner rewards are a weighted combination of their performance on both video and image challenges.

-Miners are rewarded based on the accuracy of their predictions, which is a weighted combination of the MCC of their last 100 predictions and the accuracy of their last 10.
+Video and image rewards are computed separately, where each is its own weighted combination of the MCC of their last 100 predictions and the accuracy of their last 10.
 Validators keep track of miner performance using a score vector, which is updated using an exponential moving average.
 The weights assigned by validators determine the distribution of rewards among miners, incentivizing high-quality predictions and consistent performance.

+Reward implementation can be found in `bitmind/validator/rewards.py`

 <p align="center">
   <img src="../static/incentive.gif" alt="Incentive Mechanism">